Muta-Jonathan/AvventoMedia-flutter-Apk/README.md

 - [x] Implemented initial app framework.
 - [x] Integrated AvventoRadio and 3ABN streaming.
 - [x] Released version 0.1.0 on the Play Store.
+- [x] Refactored to work on IOS devices